-Any many of our posts have embedded videos.
+Many of our posts have embedded videos.

 - Images illustrate points, give content, and help break up long content.

 - Images are required for WordPress and social media.
-An image is chosen to be the feature image and it is displayed site wide, and when shared on social platforms.
+An image is chosen to be the feature image and it is displayed site-wide, and when shared on social platforms.

 - Posts with images rank better in search.

 - Videos teach like nothing else.
 If we don’t have a video on the topic, we’ll embed a well-chosen video from YouTube.
 We always watch the full video to ensure that it meets our branding.
 You can speed up the video playback to save time.
-I like increase playback speed to 1.5X.
+I like to increase the playback speed to 1.5X.